Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Using userspace utilities that only saw what the kernel exposed (limited).

 eBPF changes this.
-It lets you load small programs in the kernel that execute in response to events (syscalls, network packets, file accesses, process changes).
+It lets you load small programs into the kernel that execute in response to events (syscalls, network packets, file accesses, process changes).
 These programs:

 • Load dynamically — no recompilation or reboot required.